Economy of Togo: Agriculture

 In addition to smaller productions of other agricultural products.

+Choco Togo is the country's first bean-to-bar chocolate manufacturer.

 Industry

 Mining

 In the industrial sector, phosphates are Togo's most important commodity, and the country has an estimated 60 million metric tons of phosphate reserves.
 From a high point of 2.7 million tons in 1997, production dropped to approximately 1.1 million tons in 2002.
 The fall in production is partly the result of the depletion of easily accessible deposits and the lack of funds for new investment.
 The formerly state-run company Société Nouvelle des Phosphates du Togo (New Phosphate Company of Togo) appears to have benefited from private management, which took over in 2001.
 Togo also has substantial limestone and marble deposits.

 Encouraged by the commodity boom of the mid-1970s, which resulted in a fourfold increase in phosphate prices and sharply increased government revenues, Togo embarked on an overly ambitious program of large investments in infrastructure while pursuing industrialization and development of state enterprises in manufacturing, textiles, and beverages.
 However, following declines in world prices for commodities, its economy became burdened with fiscal imbalances, heavy borrowing, and unprofitable state enterprises.